Advice

 Key insights:

-• The market is great for sellers, but headlines overlook how sellers-turned-buyers may have a hard time finding a house in a limited time frame.
+• The market is great for sellers, but sellers-turned-buyers may have a hard time finding a house in a limited time frame.

-It’s a good question, and one you’ll have to answer for yourself.
-What we can tell you, after helping thousands of Minnesota and Wisconsin homeowners sell their homes this year, is that if you work smartly and set yourself up with both a “Plan A” and a “Plan B,” you’ll be well-equipped to face today’s imbalanced market.
+It’s a good question and one you’ll have to answer for yourself.
+What we can tell you, after helping thousands of Minnesota and Wisconsin homeowners sell their homes this year, is that the best way to face today’s imbalanced market is to have a plan A (timing your home sale and home purchase together) and a plan B (selling and then biding your time as you find a house to buy).

 Here are some insights on how to do just that.